8 Strategies to Increase Law Firm Revenue During COVID-19

 - Wait and See: Instead of immediately jumping to spend thousands (or even millions) on changing your office space, look for temporary ways to ensure social distancing and proper cleaning measures can be put into place.
 A complete office rebuild in the middle of a lease is not necessarily a viable solution.
 That being said, it is important for law firms to consider what changes in office usage they may see post-vaccine, when people are able to safely return to their normal work routines.
 Will your firm see a change in the number of people who work full time in the office?
 Will more people work from home than before?
 Make your office space decisions after you've solidified the answers to these questions.

 - Re-Invest In Your Workplace: Reducing your firm's footprint in your building to save on real estate expenses now may hurt the firm in the future in terms of long term growth and revenue.
 As an alternative to reconfiguring firms should look to reinvesting in their workplace.
-One avenue to explore is leveraging for lower real estate costs through a restructuring of your lease - the landlord keeps the client and the client doesn't take a huge loss in regards to their real estate costs.
+One avenue to explore is looking for lower real estate costs through a restructuring of your lease - the landlord keeps the client and the client doesn't take a huge loss in regards to their real estate costs.

 - Look Towards a More Collaborative Workplace: This does not necessarily mean that when everyone returns they should all be working at the same desk in the same room.
 Instead, firms need to examine whether or not the idea of having every employee working in an individual office really what the future of law firms is going to look like.
 Following this period of isolation, there is likely going to be a new emphasis on collaboration and community in the workplace, since people are able to get their individual work done at home.
 Workplaces may shift towards being communal spaces - and people may only go to them for that collaborative environment.
 It is important to plan out how collaboration is going to play out in your workplace post-COVID.